Seyit Çabuk: Personal life and military career

-Following the repulse of the naval assault, Seyit was promoted to corporal and publicized as an iconic Turkish hero.
+Following the repulsion of the naval assault, Seyit was promoted to corporal and publicized as an iconic Turkish hero.
 After the Battle of Çanakkale, he was asked to have his picture taken with the shell which he famously carried.
 Corporal Seyit could not move the shell no matter how hard he tried.
 Afterwards, Corporal Seyit uttered the famous words "If war breaks out again, I'll lift it again."
 After that, his photo was taken with a wooden shell.

 He was discharged in 1918 and became a forester and later a coal-miner.
 He took the surname Çabuk in 1934 with the passing of the Surname Law.
 He died of pneumonia in 1939.
 A statue of him carrying a shell was erected in 1992, just south of Kilitbahir Castle on the Gelibolu Peninsula.